 - Large-cap growth.
 (Hold off on further buying.
 For current holders, some profit-taking is appropriate.) - Certain international developed markets, especially Japan - Publicly-traded pipeline partnerships, i.e., MLPs and other mid-stream energy securities.
-(Resume accumulation after the recent decline of roughly 20%) - Gold-mining stocks (Both the miners and the bullion itself have rallied lately and could correct near-term; however, the future for them is very bright based on the trillions of fake money being created and unprecedented government spending.) - Gold (Same as with miners.) - Silver (Decelerate buying after the recent sharp rally; once again, longer term the price should rise much further.) - Select international blue chip oil stocks - Short-term investment grade corporate bonds (1-4 year maturities) - Emerging market (EM) bonds in local currency (focusing on stronger countries) - Large-cap value - Copper producers.
+(Resume accumulation after the recent decline of roughly 20%) - Gold-mining stocks (Both the miners and the bullion itself have rallied explosively lately, thus, profit-taking is in order; however, the future for them is very bright based on the trillions of fake money being created and unprecedented government spending.) - Gold (Same as with miners.) - Silver (Some trimming is advisable after the recent extraordinary rally; once again, longer term the price should rise even more.) - Select international blue chip oil stocks - Short-term investment grade corporate bonds (1-4 year maturities) - Emerging market (EM) bonds in local currency (focusing on stronger countries) - Large-cap value - Copper producers.
 (Expect a near term correction after a sharp rally off the lows.
-The damaging effect of the coronavirus on Copper demand could be high in the short term, but the fundamentals of Copper supply/demand remain attractive long term.) - High-dividend yield equities with safe distributions (As interest rates disappear, investors will go searching for yield.) - Most cyclical resource-based stocks (Buy more carefully but considerable long-term upside remains as many of these are beneficiaries of inflation/pricing power due to supply chain disruptions.) - BB-rated corporate bonds (The Fed has now announced that it will buy high-yield-aka, junk--bonds, thus providing direct support to this asset class; it's a first for any global central bank and it intends to do this with fabricated money, of course.) - A wide range of high-income securities, including preferred stocks (Many of these have surged, as well, so buy less aggressively.) - Canadian REITs (avoiding office and industrial issues for now) - Very high quality intermediate- & long-term municipal bonds with strong credit ratings (Both intermediate-term and long-term muni bonds have had big rallies with the Fed entering the market and we are less enthusiastic, as a result.) - South Korean Equities (This is another area in which to be less aggressive given how much this market has risen since late March.)
+The damaging effect of the coronavirus on Copper demand could be high in the short term, but the fundamentals of Copper supply/demand remain attractive long term.) - High-dividend yield equities with safe distributions (As interest rates disappear, investors will go searching for yield.) - Most cyclical resource-based stocks (Buy more carefully but considerable long-term upside remains as many of these are beneficiaries of inflation/pricing power due to supply chain disruptions.) - BB-rated corporate bonds (The Fed has now announced that it will buy high-yield-aka, junk--bonds, thus providing direct support to this asset class; it's a first for any global central bank and it intends to do this with fabricated money, of course.) - A wide range of high-income securities, including preferred stocks (Many of these have surged, as well, so buy less aggressively.) - Canadian REITs (avoiding office and industrial issues for now) - South Korean Equities (This is another area in which to be less aggressive given how much this market has risen since late March.) - Long-term investment grade corporate bonds (The Fed's declared intention to buy corporate bonds has made these much less appealing though some bargains remain.) - Small-cap value

-- Long-term investment grade corporate bonds (The Fed's declared intention to buy corporate bonds has made these much less appealing though some bargains remain.) - Small-cap value - Intermediate-term investment-grade corporate bonds, yielding approximately 4% (This is another corner of the bond market the Fed is actively supporting.) - Uranium and uranium producers (These now offer a more attractive entry point after the recent correction caused by supply-side announcements.) - Certain "Virus Victim" equities such as refiners, homebuilders, and select retail stocks (After a powerful rally, be more selective; however, refiners have fallen back significantly.) - Investment-grade floating rate corporate bonds (Due to a severe sell-off, due to both the Fed cutting short-term rates close to zero and overall spread widening, there are a number of attractive issues in this bond market niche.) - The higher quality mortgage REITs.
+- Intermediate-term investment-grade corporate bonds, yielding approximately 4% (This is another corner of the bond market the Fed is actively supporting.) - Uranium and uranium producers (These now offer a more attractive entry point after the recent correction caused by supply-side announcements.) - Certain "Virus Victim" equities such as refiners, homebuilders, and select retail stocks (After a powerful rally, be more selective; however, refiners have fallen back significantly.) - Investment-grade floating rate corporate bonds (Due to a severe sell-off, caused by both the Fed cutting short-term rates close to zero and overall spread widening, there are a number of attractive issues in this bond market niche.) - The higher quality mortgage REITs (These have risen materially from our initial recommendation; therefore, less aggressive buying is appropriate even though we continue to like the long-term outlook.)